 Does that mean that you can never use red, yellow and blue together in a painting?
 Absolutely not, there are ways that you can incorporate them without having them mix too much.

-So if you are interested in learning more in depth about this very important concept, I invite you to join my Acrylic Pouring Video Course for Beginners.
+So if you are interested in learning more in depth about this very important concept, I invite you to join my Stop Making Mud: The SECRET to Vibrant Colors in Fluid Art course.

 Secondly, I can tell you that lighting in art is achieved through the use of "white"; that is, if you notice that your painting came out opaque or dark, by adding a prudent dose of white, you can give a luminous effect on the canvas.